jaruary/microservice/README.md

 ### Get some data
 Use an application like Postman (https://www.getpostman.com/).
 Set the http verb to GET.
-You can also type this into your browser, since it is just a GET request.
+You can also type this URL into your browser, since it is just a GET request.
 The JSON will be displayed in the browser.
 ```
 localhost:8080/api/customer/getAll
 ```